 A beautiful hotel in the heart of Lisbon, featuring a warm, cozy and historic vibe, answered our Hotel Story questions!
-Read the article to learn more about the property and its background
+Read the article to learn more about the property and its background6 mins read

 The Independente Collective, located in Lisbon, features accommodation choices for all tastes and preferences; suites, hostel and a countryside property!
 We really liked the vibe of all three choices, however, The Independente Suites and Terrace is our favourite, due to its unique bohemian and palatial style!
 For this reason, we contacted the hotel’s Guest Relations Manager, Mr Rafael Mikkelsen, and asked our usual Hotel Story questions!

 What is your role in the Guest Relations Department and what characterizes you as a professional?

 As Guest Relations, my role is to ensure guests have the best experience when they stay with us.
 This might include anything, like recommending a restaurant, booking a tour with one of our partners, giving advice on the best sights in Lisbon or simply lending a mobile phone charger.

 Behind me, you can see the hotel lobby, which is not only the place every guest sees when arriving but one of the liveliest spots at the hotel and hostel.
 Here is where we take care of check ins and check outs, but also where guests come to rest for a while, wait for their friends and just stop by to plan their days.
 I love this atmosphere of excitement and movement, and I usually take some time to chat with our guests and give them some tips on how to best enjoy the city.

 Your favourite recipe or product in your hotel’s breakfast?

 The breakfast at The Independente Suites and Terrace is served in our rooftop restaurant, The Insólito.
 For me, the best part is undoubtedly the eggs, which we cook according to your request, with bacon, mushrooms or tomatoes.
 There’s no better way to start your day!